Get a taste of what the Motorcycle Vlogging 101 course is all about.

 Since I started creating motorcycle travel videos on my YouTube channel Itchy Boots, I started receiving questions about the gear and equipment I use for filming, how I manage to fly a drone while riding a motorcycle and how I edit my videos.

-In Motorcycle Vlogging 101, I will teach you all that I learned over 2 years of creating motorcycle travel vlogs, in just four weeks!
+In Motorcycle Vlogging 101, I will teach you all that I learned about creating motorcycle travel vlogs, in just four weeks!

 This course consists of 4 Units.
-Each unit has several instruction videos, a summarising text, and at the end of each Unit you will receive a challenge.
-So prepare yourself to do your homework!
-These challenges together, are the 4 steps towards creating your own motorcycle vlog.
-I look forward to see your results!
+Each unit has several instruction videos, a summarizing text, and at the end of each Unit you will receive a challenge.
+So prepare yourself to do some homework!
+These challenges are the 4 steps towards creating your own motorcycle vlog.
+I look forward to seeing your results!

 - UNIT 1: Basics of Storytelling